Victor Harbor railway line: History

-South Australia's first railway venture was the 11 km line completed in 1854 from Goolwa, on the River Murray, to the small ocean harbour at Port Elliot.
-Short trains pulled by horses moved freight and passengers between the shallow-draft River Murray Paddle steamers and coastal and ocean-going vessels, bypassing the narrow, shallow mouth of the river with its unpredictable currents.
-However, Port Elliot was extremely hazardous; seven vessels had sunk there by 1864.
-The line was then extended 7 km to a safer harbour at Victor Harbor.
+South Australia's first railway venture was the 11 km line, completed in 1854, from Goolwa, on the River Murray, to the small ocean harbour at Port Elliot.
+Short trains pulled by horses moved freight and passengers between the shallow-draft River Murray paddle steamers and coastal and ocean-going vessels, bypassing the narrow, shallow mouth of the river, with its unpredictable currents.
+However, Port Elliot was extremely hazardous, and seven vessels had sunk there by 1864.
+So the line was extended 7 km to a safer anchorage at Victor Harbor.
 The Institution of Engineers Australia placed a Historic Engineering Marker on the railway in 1992.

-The line was extended northwards to Strathalbyn in 1869, the connection from Adelaide reaching the town in 1884 and completing the link.
-Until 1884, trains south of Strathalbyn were hauled by horse power, but between 1883 and 1885 the section to Currency Creek was rebuilt to steam railway standards.
+The line was extended northwards to Strathalbyn in 1869.
+In 1884, the line from Adelaide reached Strathalbyn, allowing through travel to the capital.
+Until 1884, trains south of Strathalbyn were hauled by horse power but, between 1883 and 1885, the section to Currency Creek was rebuilt to steam railway standards.